My ‘teaching’ is primarily the mentoring of PhD students, of whom I’m very proud! Search my blog for more news stories about them . . .

 - Research as Hypermedia Discourse, “Nuts & Bolts” Research Methods Conference, The Open University, Milton Keynes

 - Visual Sensemaking for Contested Collective Intelligence, UK Visual Analytics PhD Summer School, Middlesex University

-In 1999 the Open University Business School launched the first MBA level course on the hot topic of Managing Knowledge.
-I’ve been a course team member from the start, and contributed:
+The Open University Business School launched the world’s first MBA level course on the red hot topic of Managing Knowledge in 1999 [archive page].
+Joining this pioneering, multidisciplinary, distance learning team, I contributed:

 Knowledge Technologies in Context (Course Unit): Conceptual foundations for the relationships between knowledge forms and technologies.

-The Cost of Knowledge (Course Unit): The costs of obtaining information and turning it into useful knowledge?
-Put it into practice in a collaborative sensemaking exercise in an internet team.
+The Cost of Knowledge (Course Unit): What are the costs of obtaining information and turning it into useful knowledge?
+Put this into practice in a collaborative sensemaking exercise in an internet team.